oliver-graf/coreworkshop-CH/index.rst

 Lab Access Methods
 ++++++++++++++++++

-**Parallels VDI**
+**Frame VDI**

-1. Login to https://xld-uswest1.nutanix.com (for PHX) or https://xld-useast1.nutanix.com (for RTP) using your supplied credentials
+1. Login to https://frame.nutanix.com/x/labs using your supplied credentials
-2. Select HTML5 (web browser) OR Install the Parallels Client
+2. Select the most applicable datacenter launchpad for the clusters you will be accessing or modify an existing selection using the breadcrumb menu at the top-center of the page
-3. Select a desktop or application of your choice.
+3. Launch desktop

+For further guidance on features like clipboard sync, Frame file transfers, etc. SEs can reference: Frame Tips

 **Pulse Secure VPN Client**